 This simple exercise strengthens the upper back muscles located around and between the shoulder blades.
 Training these muscles is important to support good posture and balance.
-The upper back are also muscles that often get neglected during strength training, partially because there aren’t a lot of exercises effective at targeting them.
+The upper back has muscles that often get neglected during strength training, partially because there aren’t a lot of exercises effective at targeting them.
 Thankfully, the resistance band row does an excellent job isolating these muscles and building strength.

-Tie a resistance band at elbow-height around something sturdy that will not move, like a banister, at elbow-height.
+Tie a resistance band at elbow height around something sturdy that will not move, like a banister, at elbow height.
 You can also sit flat on the floor with your feet straight out in front of you and wrap the band around the arch of your feet.

-Grab the both ends of the band, one in each hand, and position your hands with palms facing each other.
+Grab both ends of the band, one in each hand, and position your hands with palms facing each other.
 With your chest up, pull the band straight back until your hands reach the sides of your ribs.
 As you pull back on the band, squeeze your shoulder blades together.

 Equipment Exercise: The HUR Lat pull machine also effectively targets the muscles in the upper back as well as the shoulders.
-Independently moving arms allow you the option of focusing on one muscle group at a time, adjusting resistance on each side.
+Independently moving arms allow you the option of focusing on one muscle group at a time, adjusting the resistance on each side.